waterfog9580/sort_acceler/README.md

-## Compare hardware acceleration of sorting algorithm on CPU, GPU and FPGA
+## Compare hardware acceleration of sorting algorithm on GPU
 ### OpenMP

 ### CUDA